GDG-Nantes/devfest2019/content/code-of-conduct.md

 The GDG Nantes (Organisers of DevFest Nantes) is proud to be an open community that respects differences and diversity.
 We want all attendees (attendees, speakers, ...) to have an enjoyable and fulfilling experience.
 This implies that all attendees, speakers, sponsors and volunteers should respect this code of conduct.

-## Light version of explicit "Code of Conduct policy".
+## Light version of explicit "Code of Conduct policy"

 DevFest Nantes is dedicated to providing a harassment-free conference experience for everyone, regardless of: